emscripten-core/emscripten/site/source/docs/porting/simd.rst

      - ✅ native
    * - vrhadd
      - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+   * - vrsh_n
+     - ❌ Will be emulated with slow instructions, or scalarized
+   * - vrshn_n
+     - ❌ Will be emulated with slow instructions, or scalarized
+   * - vrsqrte
+     - ❌ Will be emulated with slow instructions, or scalarized
+   * - vrsqrts
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vrshl
      - ❌ Will be emulated with slow instructions, or scalarized
    * - vrshr_n